publicocean0/bindep/README.md

 Bindep uses grunt.
 You have to insert a Gruntfile.js file in your root project folder.
 In this file you set you setup your project configuration.
+Essentially you can set:
+- paths where bindep reads template files
+- local dependencies present in your projects, if you need
+- development:if true minimization and aggregations of attachments is skipped
+- attachments: folders where bindep searchs files, target folder where bindep put the final output,the type of replament you want
+- resources: for each resource type you define the folder where bind save the final output You can pass other options not usually necessary as additional converters (it is present just less converter actually),a custom package handler for fixing errors in external bower component,.....
 A gruntfile.js example:
 ```js
 module.exports = function(grunt) {
 var project=(grunt.option( "project" )==undefined)?'':grunt.option( "project" );
 grunt.initConfig({
 // Before generating any new files, remove any previously-created files.